On starting over

 I'd describe like so:

 Ah, it's good to know a guy name Joe

 who keeps you moving when things are slow.

-New beginnings can be bittersweet because they often happen during times of ending, times of grief.
-A new relationship comes only after a time of solitude or a break-up.
-A new career brings about feelings of change and fear, which are often hard to face.
-A new goal replaces one that has finally been accomplished.
-In these very moments some of our most significant growth happens.
-How we respond and react to a given situation either sling-shots us forward, leaves us stationary, or bounces us backward in our evolutionary quest.
+New beginnings are often bittersweet because they happen during times of ending, times of grief.
+A new relationship follows a time of solitude or a break-up.
+A new career re-introduces feelings of novelty, change and fear.
+A new goal follows one that is now accomplished, or perhaps, was never achieved.
+In these moments, some of our most significant growth is allowed to happen.
+How we respond and react to a given situation either slingshots us forward, leaves us stationary or bounces us backward in our evolutionary quest.

-Taking a moment to honestly evaluate your sadness can help guide you toward your next, great steps.
-It is often too easy to deny ourselves an authentic moment to acknowledge this emotion, especially with so many external temptations promising an easy fix (e.g. sex, alcohol, drugs, impulsivity).
+Taking a moment to honestly evaluate feelings of sadness can help guide you toward your next, great step.
+It quite simple to deny ourselves an authentic moment to acknowledge this emotion, especially with so many external temptations promising an easy fix (e.g. sex, alcohol, drugs, impulsivity).
 However, we know life is anything but easy and these methods provide only temporary relief.
 Admitting that a form of sadness can and does exist, even during times of happiness, is one way to begin breaking free from the notion that something new always signifies a time of glee.
 Ironically, moving past this denial phase promotes happiness in due time.

-We all know what happens to good things (they come to an end).
+We all know what happens to good things.
+(They come to an end).
 So, plan ahead.
 Think about ways you might cope, or things you would want to do or have if you found yourself starting over in some way.
-Just as maturity follows youth and something new eventually grows old, it only makes sense to embrace the process of adaptation and modify oneself.
-After all, change is inevitable.
-Might as well come to the ceremony prepared.
+Just as maturity follows youth and something new eventually grows old, it makes sense to embrace the potential for change and ponder ideas of how you might adapt.

-This week's featured artist is photographer lidija A. Fremeau of LAF Lines Photography, Inc. She and I collaborated on the publication of Chemistry, Not Science: A Book of Poems, released Spring 2015.
+This week's featured artist is photographer lidija A. Fremeau of LAF Lines Photography, Inc. Together, lidija and I collaborated on the publication of Chemistry, Not Science: A Book of Poems (Meridia Publishers, 2015).